 I know that this case might not be for everyone and in response to that I’ve chosen to include a link below that has similar cases that you can pick from and use in this build.

-I chose the corsair 550 watts power supply because of it being made by the same developer of the case above, The dimensions will be better due to it being made specifically for this case.
-Other than that this shares no major differences from the Evga 550 watts power supply except for it being a bronze power supply.
+I chose the corsair 550 watts power supply because of it being made by the an amazing developer of the case above, The dimensions will be better due to it being made specifically for this case.
+It’s also a bronze power supply.

-Basically, all a bronze power supply does differently than a regular one is it’s more efficient and uses less voltage over time.
-I chose this due to this PC using more power and this would especially be useful if you are gaming long hours daily and it will save you money in the long run.
+So what does a bronze power supply do differently than a regular one?
+Well it’s more efficient and uses less voltage over time.
+I chose this due to this PC using more power and this would especially be useful if you are gaming long hours daily and it will save you money in the long run on electricity .

-We are finally to the MVP of the build the ZOTAC GeForce GTX 1060 mini 6GB.
+We are finally to the MVP of the build, the XFX Radeon 580!
 First off unlike the other video cards in my cheaper gaming PC builds this thing is a legit beast.
 This card is small, but that doesn’t mean that you should discount it.
-This card was only just recently released and features Nvidia’s pascal archetype.
+This card was only just recently released and features RX 580’s archetype.

 There’s also very low noise level so if you’re a fan of silent gaming rigs this is definitely a plus, but what really sets this card apart is the amazing value for the performance.
 You are getting an awesome card that will easily last you for years before you even have to think about upgrading.